Jarrod Castaing

 Jarrod Castaing (born 1983) is a photographer from Sydney, Australia.
 Castaing is known for his landscape photographs and limited edition photographic prints from over 50 countries.
 Castaing was named USA Landscape Photographer of the Year Runner-up in 2014 and exhibited at the Smithsonian Museum of Natural History in Washington, D.C.

-His style of capturing the world in vibrant colour has seen him establish himself as one of Australia's most celebrated landscape photographers.
+He was considered one of the most celebrated landscape photographers in Australia, due to his use of vibrant colors in his photographs.

 Early life

 Castaing was born in Sydney, Australia to parents of British and New Zealand heritage.
 Before discovering photography, he studied fine art establishing for himself a foundation in light and composition, while being inspired to travel from books on exotic locations and foreign countries.

 Castaing moved to London and travelled for several years before returning to Sydney in 2012.

 Career

 On 23 June 2015, Castaing photographed the Aurora Australis, which was visible Sydney's Northern Beaches in Australia, a rare event, and was featured on Nine News and Seven Sunrise broadcast programs.

 Castaing's photographs have been featured in National Geographic publications, and gallery exhibitions worldwide including the South Australian Museum The Rocks in Sydney, and the Smithsonian Museum of Natural History in Washington, D.C.

 Castaing guides workshops around the world sharing his photographic techniques.